f4bio/xfishpy/README.md

 xFiSHpy
 =======
-FiSH/Mircryption clone for X-Chat in 100% Python3
+FiSH/Mircryption clone for (He)XChat in 100% Python3

 Credits
 =======